One woman is dead and another injured in separate attacks on transgender sex workers in Azerbaijan over the past week.

 Following the incident, a social media campaign under the hashtag #transcinayətlərisiyasidir (‘transgender crimes are political’) started.

-The Chief Prosecutor’s Office announced on Saturday that they had arrested a 36-year-old man, Kenan Abdurahmanov, over Mammadli’s death.
+On Saturday, the Chief Prosecutor’s Office announced that they had arrested a 36-year-old man, Kenan Abdurahmanov, over Mammadli’s death.

 They said a preliminary investigation had established with reasonable suspicion that Abdurahmanov, who lived in a rented house, had killed Mammadli ‘during the conflict between them’.